pharo-contributions/OSSubprocess/README.md

 > The implementation of `#pwd:` is quite rudimentary and bad from performance point of view (read the method comment for details).
 If the program you are executing allows you to specify the path, then we recommend you to do so.
 For example, in this case, `git` allow us to specify the path with the argument `-C`.
 That approach would be better, as shown in [Setting environment variables](#setting-environment-variables).

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D

+## History
+You can see the whole changelog of the project [Changelog](CHANGELOG.md) for details about the release history.

+## Authors

+* **Mariano Martinez Peck** - *Initial work* - [Mariano Martinez Peck](https://github.com/marianopeck)

+See also the list of [contributors](https://github.com/marianopeck/OSSubprocess/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Acknowledgments

+* OSSubprocess is highly influenced by a subset of the [OSProcess](http://wiki.squeak.org/squeak/708) project.
+There are parts which we even copied and adapted them (OSSPipe, OSSAttachableStream, OSSUnixProcessExitStatus).
+Other parts, we took them as inspiration (the idea of ThisOSProcess representing the VM process, the child watcher, and many others).
+In addition, OSSubprocess currently uses some of the OSProcess **plugin** (not OSProcess image side), such as the SIGCHLD handler or the creation of pipes.
+* Took some ideas from [Limbo](https://github.com/theseion/liblimbo)

+## Funding
+This project is sponsored by the [Pharo Consortium](http://consortium.pharo.org/).